More than 1M infected with coronavirus have recovered worldwide

-Worldwide, more than 1 million people have recovered from COVID-19, according to the John Hopkins University tally.
+Worldwide, more than 1 million people have recovered from COVID-19, according to the Johns Hopkins University tally.

 The virus has killed over 230,000 worldwide, including more than 61,000 in the U.S., according to a tally by Johns Hopkins University.
 Confirmed infections globally topped 3.2 million, with 1 million in the U.S., but the true numbers are believed to be much higher because of limited testing, differences in counting the dead and concealment by some governments.